Where to Find Decadent Vegan Food in Paris

 Ladurée

-They are always on the best macaron in Paris list and are known for classic flavors and have vegan versions too!
+They are always on the best macaron in Paris list and are known for classic flavors, and have vegan versions too!

 Ladurée locations in Paris: